More Answers to “Why?”

 One has to be prepared to try and fail, perhaps often.

-Trying build muscular strength.
+Trying builds muscular strength.

 If you let it, failure builds character.